 Another agency shares blame for MBTA safety issues

-The MBTA is taking a lot of hits for its safety shortcomings, but there’s another state agency that deserves a share of the blame.
+THE MBTA is taking a lot of hits for its safety shortcomings, but there’s another state agency that deserves a share of the blame.

-The Department of Public Utilities is the state agency tasked with overseeing and monitoring safety initiatives at the MBTA.
+The Department of Public Utilities is the state agency tasked with overseeing and monitoring subway safety initiatives at the MBTA.
 It investigates or oversees the investigation of accidents and assists in the development and execution of so-called corrective action plans to address risky or hazardous safety situations.

 Over the years, the agency, known mostly for its oversight of utilities and the licensing of drivers for Uber and Lyft, has kept a very low profile on MBTA issues.

 Transportation advocates say they can recall no instance where the DPU publicly took issue with any MBTA action.